Pomeranian dog: Origins

 Queen Victoria, Queen Charlotte's granddaughter, was also an enthusiast and established a large breeding kennel.
 One of her favoured dogs was a comparatively small red sable Pomeranian which she possibly named "Windsor's Marco" and was reported to weigh only 12 lb.
-When she first exhibited Marco in 1891, it caused the smaller-type Pomeranian to become immediately popular and breeders began selecting only the smaller specimens for breeding.
+When she first exhibited Marco in 1891, it caused the smaller-type Pomeranian to become immediately popular, and breeders began selecting only the smaller specimens for breeding.
 During her lifetime, the size of the Pomeranian breed was reported to have decreased by 50%.
-Queen Victoria worked to improve and promote the Pomeranian breed by importing smaller Pomeranians of different colours from various European countries to add to her breeding program.
+Queen Victoria worked to alter and promote the Pomeranian breed by importing smaller Pomeranians of different colours from various European countries to add to her breeding program.
 Royal owners during this period also included Joséphine de Beauharnais, the wife of Napoleon I of France, and King George IV of the United Kingdom.

 The first breed club was set up in England in 1891, and the first breed standard was written shortly afterwards.
 The first member of the breed was registered in the United States to the American Kennel Club in 1898, and it was recognized in 1900.

 In 1912, two Pomeranians were among only three dogs to survive the sinking of RMS Titanic.
-A Pomeranian called "Lady", owned by Miss Margaret Hays, escaped with her owner in lifeboat number seven, while Elizabeth Barrett Rothschild took her pet to safety with her in lifeboat number six.
+A Pomeranian called "Lady", owned by Margaret Bechstein Hays, escaped with her owner in lifeboat number seven, while Elizabeth Barrett Rothschild took her pet to safety with her in lifeboat number six.

 Glen Rose Flashaway won the Toy Group at the Westminster Kennel Club Dog Show in 1926, the first Pomeranian to win a group at Westminster.
 It would take until 1988 for the first Pomeranian, "Great Elms Prince Charming II", to win the Best in Show prize from the Westminster Kennel Club.

 In the standard published in 1998, the Pomeranian is included in the German Spitz standard, along with the Keeshond, by the Fédération Cynologique Internationale.
-According to the standard "Spitz breeds are captivating" and have a "unique characteristic, cheeky appearance."